rcallaby/Software-Interview-Questions/CONTRIBUTING.md

 Licensing
 By contributing to the Software Interview Questions Repository, you agree that your contributions will be licensed under the repository's license.

+We welcome and appreciate contributions to the Software Interview Questions Repository.
 Thank you for your contributions!